dbarkol/event-driven-workshop/README.md

 ### Customer situation

 Contoso provides an eCommerce web site for their customers.
-It averages about 10 million clicks a day
+It averages about 10 million clicks a day.

-They have a ‘recently viewed’ feature on the site that is critical to their business and revenue
+They have a ‘recently viewed’ feature on the site that is critical to their business and revenue.
+The ‘recently viewed’ functionality takes a long time to process and has many issues.
+It leverages cookies, has issues with private browsing and only updates twice a day.

-Most of their systems rely on batch processing

-They are concerned about the amount of time it takes to react to changes and apply updates to their business

-Contoso is confident that most of their processing can be done in near-real time
+Most of their systems rely on batch processing.
+They are concerned about the amount of time it takes to react to changes and apply updates to their business.
+Contoso is confident that most of their processing can be done in near-real time.

-The ‘recently viewed’ functionality takes a long time to process and has many issues

-Today, a point-to-point architecture is heavily used throughout Contoso
+Today, a point-to-point architecture is heavily used throughout Contoso.
+As you can imagine this approach has become difficult to maintain over the years.
+While a point-to-point architecture might work for small solutions, Contoso needs a flexible, more elegant solution moving forward.

-Directors want to explore the notion of an event-driven architecture and see if there are long-term performance and costs benefits

-They would like to add new features to the website (recommendations, trends, etc.)
+Directors want to explore the notion of an event-driven architecture and see if there are long-term performance and costs benefits.
+If they can pull this off, they would like to add new features to the website (recommendations, trends, etc.)

 ### Customer needs

-Unified pipeline platform
+Some of the main needs for Contoso are:

-Near-real time processing
+* Near real time processing

-- Product changes (example: change data capture)
-- Analytics (anomaly detection, trends, etc.)
+  * Product change updates - changes that originate from one system can be reflected in others, in near real time.
+  * Analytics - this includes being able to detect trends and anomalies from traffic on the website.

-Provide support for batch processing where necessary
+* Provide support for batch processing where necessary.
+While they are moving away from batch processing, there will still be a need to keep some operations around that run in batches.

-Scalable solution that can handle unexpected demand
+* Scalable solution that can handle unexpected demand.
+They would like to put a solution in place that has the ability to scale for them if necessary.
+They don't anticipate this happening often but do not want to worry about it, if it does.

-Strong preference towards managed services and serverless technologies
+* Strong preference towards managed services and serverless technologies.
+They are hoping that their new solution will take advantage of managed services as much as possible so that they can focus on their business code, logic and operations.

-Support different types of producers and consumers
+* Support different types of producers and consumers.
+Contoso has a large ecosystem of applications and tools through the organization.
+The new solution needs to have the ability to integrate well with the other solutions.

-Embrace OSS tools and ecosystem
+* Embrace OSS tools and ecosystem.
+Integrating with open source tools and frameworks is very important to Contoso.

+* Unified pipeline platform.
+This all comes down to the integration of a common, unified pipeline that can be leveraged by their applications.

 ### Customer use cases